jonahcullen/wags/README.md

 **1. Install dependencies**

 If you do not have `conda` already installed, the Snakemake developers **recommend** to install via [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

+**NOTE:** *In January of 2024, Snakamake underwent a major update to version 8 which introduced a number of WAGS-breaking changes.
+Until these are addressed, we suggest using version 7 which can be specified using version number as below.*

 ```
 # download Mambaforge installer (assuming Unix-like platform)